danielatuesta55/python-challenge-JDAP/README.md

 On this repository the reader will encounter my solution to the homework assignment Python.
 The repository is organized in folders and a README.md (The file you are currently reading).
 Here is the list of the folders and its contents so you can navigate through them.

-1. !!!FOLDER #1🎉️
+1. Images: In this folder you will find the images for the instructions provided by the institution.
+You can skip this folder if you want.
+2. PyBank: In this folder you will find all the solutions for the PyBank excercise.
+Insided the folder you will find two other folders: 1.
+Resources: This fodler contains the CSV files I used.
+2. analysis: This folder holds my text file that has the results from my analysis.
+3. Pypoll In this folder you will find all the solutions for the PyPoll excercise.
+Insided the folder you will find two other folders: 1.
+Resources: This fodler contains the CSV files I used.
+2. analysis: This folder holds my text file that has the results from my analysis.

 I hope you find my work to not only be complete but displaying all the knowledge learned throughout this portion of the Data Science Bootcamp at Northwestern University.

 ---

 ## Assignment instructions provided by Northwestern Data Science Bootcamp

 Python Homework - Py Me Up, Charlie